Recognizing bedbug bites – symptoms, differences, and what to do now

 Mostly on legs or ankles

-Severe, persistent itching for several days
+Severe, persistent itching over several days

-Short-term, often subsiding on the same day
+Short-term, often subsiding the same day

 Very strong, immediately noticeable